lucyparsons/meetingslides/lplstasi.rst

   - Hopefully publish August 4th

-  - Want to create a frontend for this: Help needed here
+  - Want to create a frontend to visualize this data: Help wanted

 ----